 Apples contain no fat, sodium or cholesterol and are a great source of fibre.
-Apple comes in shades of red, green and yellow.
+Apples come in shades of red, green and yellow.
 There are more than 7500 varieties.

-Apricots are rich in nutrients and provide a healthy dose of Vitamin A and C as well as beta-carotene.
+Apricots are rich in nutrients and provide a healthy dose of vitamins A and C as well as beta-carotene.
 They contain no sodium or cholesterol no saturated fats.

 Whether white, yellow, pink or deep red, grapefruits have a variety of health benefits.
 They generally have a tart and tangy flavour with an underlying sweetness.

 Grapes can be white, black, red, blue, green, purple and golden.
 The production of wine from grapes started as early as 5000 BC.

 Tropical fruit cultivated and enjoyed in many tropical and subtropical regions.
 Guava boasts a unique flavour and fragrance making it popular in fruits salads and juices.

 Lemons offer numerous health benefits as they are rich in vitamins and minerals.
 They support weight loss, aid digestion, and freshen breath.

 Their edible flesh is translucent white and succulent.
 Rich in dietary fibres, vitamin C, B vitamins, magnesium.
 They contain no cholesterol and are low in sodium.
 Grown in Sub-Tropical areas.

 Rich in pre-biotic dietary fibre vitamin A, B-6, C, E and rich in antioxidants.
 Used in fruit salads, eaten fresh or used in salsas making it great when combined with fish.